Obligation to Inform

 10. Information about the existence of the obligation to provide data

-The provision of personal data is required from you for the purposes of execution and performance of a contract made with the Data Controller and incomplete provision of data may mean that you will not be able to enjoy all the benefits offered by our chain of hotels.
+The provision of personal data is required from you for the purposes of execution and performance of a contract made with the Data Controller and incomplete provision of data may mean that you will not be able to enjoy all the benefits offered by our chain of hotels and properties.

 11. Automated decisions